acelliott1218/Food-Survey/README.md

 + Every thinkable error was tested for given exceptions
 + For reference, the valid input is "yes" or "no" (or "y" or "n") for the diet question
 + Valid input for the rating questions are only whole numbers between 1 and 10, separated by commas
-+ Since the internet connects the entire world, it's better safe than sorry.
-Therefor, the name input is not restricted.
++ Since the internet connects the entire world, it's better safe than sorry. therefore, the name input is not restricted.

 ### **Input Validation**